 Something feels like it’s missing.

-How could we create a virtual event planning checklist that would help every type of event go virtual?
+How could we create a virtual event checklist that would help every type of event go virtual?

-Since virtual event planning is relatively new, there were limited resources we could use to create the list.
+Since virtual event planning is relatively new, there are limited resources we can use to create the list.
 More importantly, every event is different, some with 100 attendees, while others have 500 or more than 1000 attendees.
 Some of these events have only local participants, while others have participants all around the world.
 Some of the events are conferences with breakout sessions and lots of speakers, while others are expos that focus more on the exhibitors.